thoughton/simple-opt-tlh/README.md

-simple-opt.h is a single header file which implements a simple, flexible and portable version of command line option parsing for programs written in C. it is designed to be (hopefully) intuitive while also being (hopefully) more powerful than traditional getopt or similar, while having no dependencies outside the standard library and remaining C99 compatible.
+simple-opt.h is a single header file which implements a simple, flexible and portable version of command line option parsing for programs written in C. it is designed to be (hopefully) intuitive while also being (hopefully) more powerful than traditional getopt or similar. it has no dependencies outside the standard library and is C99 compatible.

 what follows is a simple example usage. refer to [interface.md](doc/interface.md) for more detail.